Employer of Record

 Contract Types

-- Fixed-Term Contracts: Used for specific tasks such as replacing temporarily absent employees, handling temporary increases in activity, or seasonal work.
-These contracts generally have a maximum duration of one year and become indefinite if extended beyond this period.
+• Fixed-Term Contracts: Used for specific tasks such as replacing temporarily absent employees, handling temporary increases in activity, or seasonal work.
+These contracts are generally exceptional and may become indefinite if used outside the legal cases or extended improperly.

 Working Hours